EnEmz/Christofk_Grapha/README.md

    _Note_: The `metabolite_classes.csv` is pre-configured for files in `Example Data` folder.
 Adjust `metabolite_classes.csv` according to the metabolite names in your data file.

-### Using GitHub Codespaces

-GitHub Codespaces offers a fully-configured development environment with all the necessary tools and dependencies for running Christofk_Grapha.
-Follow these steps to use Codespaces:

-#### Open the Repository in Codespaces:

-- Navigate to the GitHub repository and click on the **Code** button.
-- Select **Open with Codespaces** and then **New codespace**.
-- This will create a new development environment with everything set up as per the `.devcontainer` configuration.

-#### Run the App in Codespaces:

-- Once your Codespace is ready, use the built-in terminal to navigate to the project directory.
-- Start the application by running `python index.py`.
-- The integrated terminal will display a URL like `https://port-8050-your-codespace-name.githubpreview.dev/`.
-- Click the URL or copy and paste it into a browser tab to view the Christofk_Grapha app.

-#### Upload and Test Data:

-- The Codespace environment includes all files from the repository.
-You can access the `Example Data` folder and `metabolite_classes.csv` file directly.
-- Test the application using these files or upload your data as needed.

 ### Available Analysis Graphs

 #### Bulk Pool Size Heatmap